-The data loss in these various datasets is not as severe as it may first seem, because most of the characters that have collectively been excluded from these analyses had less than 10% scored cells (sometimes less than 1%), and most of them could not be scored for any temnospondyl or lepospondyl, so they could not have helped resolve the main question examined in this study.
+The data loss in these various datasets is not as severe as it may first seem, because most of the characters that have been excluded from these analyses had less than 10% scored cells (sometimes less than 1%), and most of them could not be scored for any temnospondyl or lepospondyl, so they could not have helped resolve the main question examined in this study.

-The order in which the eight cranial bones ossify varies substantially in our sample of taxa, but based on simple (not phylogenetically-weighted) average position, the frontal appears first, followed closely by the premaxilla, parietal, and maxilla (in close succession), and then by the squamosal, exoccipital, pterygoid, and last by the nasal.
-However, all of these bones ossify first (among these seven bones; not necessarily in the whole skeleton) in at least one of the included taxa.
+The order in which the cranial bones ossify varies substantially in our sample of taxa, but based on simple (not phylogenetically-weighted) average position, the frontal appears first, followed closely by the premaxilla, parietal, and maxilla (in close succession), and then by the squamosal, exoccipital, pterygoid, and last by the nasal.
+However, all of these bones ossify first (among these bones; not necessarily in the whole skeleton) in at least one of the included taxa.
 Among the appendicular bones, there is more variability; all ossify first in at least one of the 62 sampled taxa, and three (radius, ulna and ilium) ossify last in at least one taxon.

-Of the eight cranial characters, Sclerocephalus cannot presently be scored for the squamosal.
-Because of the potential importance of Sclerocephalus as a stem-caecilian according to the DH2 (Fig. 1h) and as one of only three sampled extinct taxa with any known cranial ossification sequence, we ran variants of the analyses of cranial data with Sclerocephalus and six characters (dataset 1), and without Sclerocephalus and with seven characters (dataset 2; see Table 1).

 Due to the homology problems between the skull bones of tetrapods and actinopterygians and missing data, we had to omit all actinopterygians from our analyses.
-As cranial ossification sequences remain unknown for extant finned sarcopterygians (except perhaps lungfish, whose skull bones seem mostly impossible to homologize), our analyses of those data are restricted to limbed vertebrates.
+As cranial ossification sequences remain poorly documented for extant finned sarcopterygians, except perhaps lungfish, whose skull bones seem mostly impossible to homologize (Criswell 2015), our analyses of those data are restricted to limbed vertebrates.
 However, for appendicular data, we were able to include the Devonian tristichopterid Eusthenopteron foordi.

 Unfortunately, the only cranial ossification sequence available for any supposed lepospondyl, that of the aïstopod Phlegethontia longissima, is documented from only three ossification stages (Anderson et al. 2003; Anderson 2007).
 This poses a problem for our analysis method, which assumes that character evolution can be modeled as Brownian motion; this assumption is decreasingly realistic as the number of character states (sequence positions) decreases, because the resulting distribution deviates increasingly from that of a continuous character.
 Furthermore, some recent anatomical restudies and phylogenetic analyses suggest that aïstopods are not lepospondyls, but early-branching stem-stegocephalians (Pardo et al. 2017a, 2018; Mann et al. 2019; Clack et al. 2019).